tesk9/accessible-html-with-css/README.md

 This section extends the html library to include `tab*` elements, `radio`, `inputText`, `checkbox`, and more.
 It also shadows the `elm/html` library to encourage limiting interactive behavior to html5 interactable elements.

+This module may be removed in a future version of this library.

 ### Accessibility.Styled.Live

 Describe which sections of the page are changing over time, and how aggressively assistive technologies should notify the user about those changes.